The numbers are staggering.

 3. Nurture Communication: Office Gamification

-Simple, daily activities at work can make your workdays more engaging.
-Although some forms of technology can be distracting, there many effective bite-sized employee engagement and communication strategies made possible by technology.
+Simple, daily activities at work can make you feel more engaged during the workday.
+Although some forms of technology can be distracting, there many successful bite-sized employee engagement and communication strategies made possible by technology.

 Has team building helped you boost communication in the workplace?
 What activities have worked?
 Failed?
 Do you know why?Tagged: collaboration, creating a team culture, custom team building, effective team communication, popular team building activities, sam, team building exercises